 - You can use popsicle sticks instead of the holders that come with the mold.
 This is a great option if your family is prone to losing things, or if you’re taking them on a walk to the pool or park.

-- You can boost the nutrition of these yogurt popsicles even more by adding grass-fed collagen.
+- Boost the nutrition of these yogurt popsicles even more by adding grass-fed collagen.
 (Here’s why collagen is healthy for you.)

 Watch How to Make 3-Ingredient Easy Yogurt Popsicles